lauraeci/planning-poker-auto-gpt/README.md

 Now you have the planning poker app running locally on your machine using Docker.
 Enjoy using the app!

+Without docker

+Start the server
+1.
+      npm install
+2. Build the server:

+      npm run build
+      This command compiles the TypeScript files into JavaScript and places the output in the dist directory.
+3. Run the server:

+      npm run serve

+Start the client
+1.
+      npm install
+2. npm run build

 ## User Requirements